DDD-enterprise/DDD-enterprise.github.io/_pages/Social-Network-Processes.md

 ### **Viral Distribution by Social Network**
-"Viral distribution" refers to how a platform's users naturally spread content, attracting new users without direct marketing efforts.
+Viral distribution" refers to how a platform's users naturally spread content, attracting new users without direct marketing efforts.
 Below is a breakdown of how each social network enables viral distribution:

+Peter Thiel made the following quote about viral behaviour of software:
+“A product is viral if its core functionality encourages users to invite their friends to become users too.
+This is how Facebook and PayPal both grew quickly: every time someone shares with a friend or makes a payment, they naturally invite more and more people into the network.
+This isn’t just cheap—it’s fast, too.”

 | Social Network | Viral Distribution Mechanism |
 |---------------|-----------------------------|